 - Enlarged veins.
 High blood pressure in the liver may put too much pressure on veins in the stomach.
 This can lead to swollen and broken veins.
 It may also cause bleeding.

 Early treatment can help you have a better outcome.
 It also helps to prevent symptoms and complications.
-See your doctor urgently if you have any symptoms, including:
+Get medical attention as soon as possible if you have any symptoms, such as:

 - abdominal pain